Abbbyccc/fluidly-takehome-challenge/README.md

-# Fluidly home and pairing test
+# Fluidly take home and pairing test

 ## The challenge